nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

 If I could go back and have a conversation with myself 2 years ago, I would highlight some things and recommend a few different options.

 1. **Spend more time looking around in San Rafael and Larkspur**, or even further south in Marin.
 I know I would have a much higher monthly payment, and higher cost of living, but I would also save myself money and *time* when commuting.
 I think those cities also hit more of my [requirements](#your-city) than Novato does.
 The cost-of-living margin is getting narrower too, as a sales tax measure just passed in Novato.
 1. **Consider roommates.** For this, I would need to make sure I get at least a 2-bed, 2-bath situation.
-This is someting I *could* consider now in my 2-bed, 1.5-bath, but no way am I going to share a bathroom with a stranger.
+This is someting I *could* consider for my 2-bed, 1.5-bath, but realistically, there's no way am I going to share a bathroom with a stranger.
 A situation like this would heavily cut my housing costs and allow me to live in a higher cost-of-living area.
 1. **Beware the bridge.** Like I mentioned earlier, tolls are increasing in 2025 for all of the bay area bridges.
 That's just going to add more financial stress.
 1. **Consider the cheapest available option**, and put the highest down payment, or cash offer if possible.
 One reason I wanted to own instead of rent is to build equity.
 100% of your rental payments is "thrown away," but some of your mortgage payment builds equity.
 Right now, about 80% of my mortgage payment is "thrown away" as interest, which is still less than 100%, but even in this situation I feel like I might as well just set my money on fire.
 If I was able to buy a cheaper place with a 10-year mortgage or even submit a full cash offer, I would throw away *significantly* less money every month.
 1. **Watch for hazard zones.** I live in a flood zone which requires me to pay for flood insurance, indirectly through HOA fees.
 Also, it's just a little stressful knowing that there is a real risk of flooding.
 Other common hazard types to watch out for include wildfires and earthquakes.
 1. **Stress the importance of a walkable area.** I got lucky finding myself in an area with a walk score of 84/100, but I could have just as easily found myself in another condo in the *same* city with a walk score of 13/100.
 1. **Stress the importance of alternate transportation.** I own a car and plan to use it to the ground, but what if it breaks down, and I *need* to go to work or even to the hospital?
 My location has a transit score of 38/100, but feels much higher.
 1. **Stress the importance of activities within the city.** Novato has some museums, theaters, a weekly farmer's market, and its fair share of outdoor-focused activities, but it's a very sleepy town and things close early.
 I frequently need to go out of town to do other activities.
 Also, the median age is almost 50 years.
-It's about as far as you can get from a college town.
+Culturally, it's about as far as you can get from a college town.